Manaslu Circuit Trek

 • Notebook or book

-• Snacks such as nuts, chocolate or energy bars
+• Snacks such as nuts, chocolate, or energy bars

-• Water purification tablets or filtration bottle
+• Water purification tablets or filter bottle

 Meeting Our Team Before Your Trek Departure